sbabic/swupdate/_sources/overview.txt

 Duty of swupdate is to update the stand-by copy, leaving the running copy of the software untouched.

-A sinergy with the bootloader is often necessary, because the bootloader must decide which copy should be started.
+A synergy with the boot loader is often necessary, because the boot loader must decide which copy should be started.
 Again, it must be possible to switch between the two copies.
 After a reboot, the boot loader decides which copy should run.

 .. image:: images/double_copy_layout.png

-Check the chapter about bootloader to see which mechanisms can be implemented to guarantee that the target is not broken after an update.
+Check the chapter about boot loader to see which mechanisms can be implemented to guarantee that the target is not broken after an update.

 The most evident drawback is the amount of required space.
 The